wasimar/membar/README.md

 Here, the `total` parameter is the total number of iterations and `total_ram` is the total amount of memory permitted in GB (default: total system memory).
 The `update` method updates the bar and shows the current memory usage and the peak memory usage.
 The output will be something like this:

 ![demo](doc/demo-gif.gif)

+The bars are colored based on the memory usage.
+The colors are:
+- Green: less than 50% of the total memory
+- Yellow: between 50% and 80% of the total memory
+- Red: more than 80% of the total memory